cloudfoundry/docs-dev-guide/services/managing-services.html.md

 _This page assumes you are using cf CLI v6._

-This guide walks you through adding, binding, and using services.
+This topic walks you through adding, binding, and using services.
-It assumes you have pushed an application to your Cloud Foundry instance.
+Before using this topic, Pivotal recommends that you push an application to your Cloud Foundry instance.

 ## <a id='intro'></a>Intro to Services ##

-Cloud Foundry Services are add-ons that can be provisioned alongside your application.
-Learn all about Services at [Using Services](index.html).
+Cloud Foundry Services are add-ons that you can provision alongside your application.
+For more information about Services, refer to the [Using Services](index.html) topic.

-There are two types of Cloud Foundry services:
+There are two types of Cloud Foundry Services:

-- Service brokers advertise catalogs of [managed services](./managed.html) such as databases, key-value stores, messaging, or other types of services.
+- Service brokers advertise catalogs of [managed services](./managed.html) such as databases, key-value stores, or messaging services.
 - [User-provided services](./user-provided.html) allow you to represent external assets like databases, messaging services, and key-value stores in Cloud Foundry.

-In order to use services with your application you will need to:
+In order to use services with your application you need to:

 1. [Create](#create) a service instance.
 1. [Bind](#bind) a service instance to your application.